 How can Galbally & O’Bryan assist with your character reference letter?

-Galbally & O’Bryan when representing you at the Magistrates’ Court or the County Court can provide more specialised advice as to what each letter should include and tailor it to the specific case and likely penalty and how such a letter may affect and influence and help and assist the Judicial Officer in reaching a decision as to your penalty.
+When representing you at the Magistrates’ Court or the County Court, we can provide more specialised advice as to what each letter should include and tailor it to the specific case and likely penalty and how such a letter may affect and influence and help and assist the Judicial Officer in reaching a decision as to your penalty.

 A letter should be genuine and come from the heart.
 Where possible it should be in the letter writer’s own words and it should express their own views.
-This generally comes across in the letter and if the letter writer is coached too much or in some instances, perhaps copies examples off the Internet, this falseness will come through in the letter.
+This generally comes across in the letter and if the writer is coached too much or perhaps copies examples from the Internet, this falseness will come through in the letter.

-Galbally & O’Bryan have had many years of representing people with both no criminal history to people with extensive criminal histories in the criminal Courts.
-Our experience has assisted us in guiding clients as to what support letters can be of assistance in their case.
+Galbally & O’Bryan have had many years of representing people with both no criminal history to people with extensive criminal histories.
+Our vast experience has assisted us in guiding clients as to what support letters can be of assistance in their case.
 A reference or support letter is not the be all and end all of a case but it can certainly provide, in our view, assistance to the Court to ultimately arrive at a positive outcome for you.

 What information should be included in the character reference letter?